sagargaikwad-github/OrderFruit/README.md

 # Features
 We added Categorized, Seasonal, and many more categories for Fruits. also Liked, Cart, Payment, and Order Summary records we can see.

-# Tools Used
-- User Databases
-- User Login & Sign up
-- SqliteDB with Joins
+- Login, Signup, and Forgot Password
 - Fruits Database with Categories
+- Seasonal Fruits
 - Liked Fruits
+- Payment Integration (Test)
-- Added to Cart Fruits
+- Cart System with dynamic order modification.
-- Seasonal Fruits
 - Profile Changes
 - Order Summary

+# Tools Used
+- SqliteDB with Joins
-- Glide
+- Glide (Image Loading)
 - Payment Integration - Razorpay
+- RoomDB with Joins (Updated)
 - Android Studio IDE
 - Android version 5.0 or later
 - Android SDK 21-29